glycodynamics/Tutorial-PyMOL/README.md

 ```
 ![Image Hydrophobes](https://github.com/glycodynamics/pymol/blob/main/images/image_hydrophobes.png)

-Do follwoing only of you have a powerful computer:
+Do the following only if you have a powerful computer:

 ```
 set spec_power = 200